suganth-solaman/suganth-solaman/README.md

 # Hi there, I'm suganth
+## I'm a software engineer working in aximsoft
 - 👀 I’m interested in ...python,Artificial intelligent,machine learing,deep learing,
-- 🌱 I’m currently learning ...python,ai,ml,web development
+- 🌱 I’m currently learning ...c++,java,react
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...